clementgibot25/holbertonschool-hbnb/README.md

 ![Package Diagram](Package_diagram.svg)

-The Package Diagram provides a high-level structural view of the HBNB application architecture.
-It organizes the system into distinct layers that encapsulate different responsibilities.
-This architectural pattern promotes modularity, scalability, and maintainability.
+This Package Diagram visually represents the structural organization of the HBNB application at a global level.
+By grouping components into layers with clearly defined responsibilities, this architectural design enhances modularity, adaptability, and maintainability.

 #### Components